MC-Franco-de-Leon/Stack-Exchange-Data-Dump/README.md

 * From 2016-2018 there are more questions/answers about Bitcoin and Ethertum than questions/answers about economics in general, with a notorius maximum at the end of 2017

-* from 2013-2018 the amount of questions/answers about economics has remain about 150-250 per month
+* From 2013-2018 the amount of questions/answers about economics has remain about 150-250 per month
+## Flow chart of questions/answers for top users

-## From Bitcoin Data Base
+## Answers/Questions from Bitcoin Data Base

 ### From Top 3 questions: